 Joshua Serafin is a multi-disciplinary artist that combines, dance, performance, visual arts and choreography born in the Philippines.
-He is currently based between Brussels.
+He is currently based in Brussels.
 He is a graduate of Philippine High School for the Arts where he majored in Theatre Arts.
 He studied at Hong Kong Academy for Performing Arts with a major in contemporary dance and recently graduated from P.A.R.T.S.
 He is currently taking his Masters in Fine Arts in Visual Arts in KASK School of the Arts Ghent.

 He has collaborated with multiple artists in Asia and Europe ranging from performance to visual arts such as Arco Renz, Eisa Jocson, Manuel Pelmus, Bruno Isacović, Ming Wong, Adrian Wong, Choy Ka Fai, Leeroy New, Korakrit Arunanondchai, and Anne Teresa de Keersmaeker, and etc. He has presented his work in Deltebre Dansa in Spain, Queer Zagreb Croatia, Centre National de la Danse in Paris, Wing Platform Hong Kong and Bouge B Festival in deSingel.